Stop sign: Historical gallery

-The following are some older stop sign designs, used before the Vienna Road Traffic Convention standardized the design:
+The following are some older stop sign designs:

 Application

-The use of stop signs varies from country.
+The use of stop signs varies by country.
 North America and South Africa use all-way stops in some intersections unlike in some countries where they are legally prohibited.
 In a majority of Central Asian countries, as well as Cuba in North America, junctions without traffic lights or roundabouts are controlled by stop signs on minor roads and by white, yellow and black priority diamond signs on the major road.
 In Europe and Australia, stop signs are restricted to places where coming to a dead stop is deemed necessary because of severely limited sight lines.
 At the vast majority of minor intersections in these countries give way signs or equivalent road markings are used, or the intersections are no-priority; roundabouts also work on the give way (rather than stop) principle.

 North America

 Stop signs are often used in North America to control conflicting traffic movements at intersections that are deemed not busy enough to justify the installation of a traffic signal or roundabout.
 In the United States, the stop sign is not intended as a traffic calming device, but is meant to be installed mainly for safety or to assign right-of-way.
 Stop signs may be erected on all intersecting roads, resulting in an all-way stop.
 Some research has concluded that stop signs do not offer measurable safety benefits over the Yield approach.
 Other research has concluded that multiway stop signs do not effectively control traffic speeds, and can give rise to negative effects including increased traffic noise and pollution from braking and accelerating vehicles, enforcement problems, and reduced sign compliance.